BEICBIM/BEICPBLChallenge/Phase2/Readme&TOC.md

 ### Design Definition

-In this activity the team addresses all implementation technologies and their assimilation such as mechanical fixtures and equipment, electronical and electronic fixtures and equipment, software, chemical equipment, human operations, and/or services, etc.  Design provides the "implement-to" level of the definition, such as [Building Information Modeling](https://en.wikipedia.org/wiki/Building_information_modeling) (BIM) content and other kinds of detailed design content.
+In this activity the team addresses all implementation technologies and their assimilation such as mechanical fixtures and equipment, electronical and electronic fixtures and equipment, software, chemical equipment, human operations, and/or services, etc.  Design provides the "implement-to" level of definition, such as preliminary [Building Information Modeling](https://en.wikipedia.org/wiki/Building_information_modeling) (BIM) content and other kinds of detailed design content.

 ### Built Environment Solution System Analysis